zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2012/behind_talent.md

 or even a sneaking affection have their effective dates.
 Even they passed the dates, we are supposed to regain them.
 We are often told "No man is immortal" or "Life is too short" and it's time to bend your mind to real importance.
 I dare to say those truths never fade despite of our suspicion at times.

-If you don't know the meaning of the word "thesaurus", how can you ascertain it?
-Yes, referring to a dictionary is an instinctive choice.